life-itself/tao/plans/README.md

 If you would like more detail, read on for our 2019 and 2020 plans.
 If you want to know what we've been up to on a monthly basis, check out the updates on our [blog](https://lifeitself.us/blog/).

+### 30 Year Aspiration

+A new way of being (waking up, growing up, cleaning up, showing up) has been sustained materially and psycho-socially over an extended period by a networked community.
+A community that is acting as:
+* A home for transformation for its participants
+* A demonstrator to the wider world
+* An engine of wider social transformation (see next paragraph)

+A new movement dedicated to political and cultural change has emerged based on a worldview aligned with Life Itself's.
+Policies and platforms have been created and enacted at a local, regional and even national level.

 ### Long-Term

 Within our lifetime and six generations hence, we will develop a federation of resilient, flourishing communities based on a shared culture (views, values and practices including the possibility of transformation, the primacy of (inter)being and getting stuff done).
 These communities will engage with broader society and ally with like-minded groups to foster a culture of wisdom and awakening [^1] that can transform society and will be committed to practical action, including large scale political efforts to address collective challenges.